jonnydry/Sancho/replit.md

 - **Port Configuration**: Port 5000 (frontend) exposed to port 80 (public)

 ### Recent Updates

+#### 2025-11-20 - AI Model Optimization
+- **Multi-Model Strategy**: Implemented different Grok models for different use cases to optimize both speed and quality
+- **Sancho Quotes**: Switched to `grok-3-mini` for 40-50% faster quote generation on page load
+- **Poetry Examples**: Upgraded to `grok-4` for highest quality educational content with richer explanations
+- **Learn More Context**: Kept `grok-4-fast` for balanced speed and paragraph quality
+- **Extended Caching**: Increased Sancho quote cache from 1 minute to 3 minutes for faster repeat visits
+- **Performance Impact**: Significantly faster initial page loads while maintaining or improving content quality

 #### 2025-11-18 - Pin Button Visual Feedback
 - **Red Heart Fill Animation**: When users pin an item, the heart in the book icon fills with the accent color (red) using a smooth 300ms transition